 feet 6 inches away was able to unleash some of the strongest, most accurate

-throws from the outfield distance that you’ll ever see.
-A fascinating story.
+throws from the outfield distance that we’ll ever

 Los Angeles Dodgers second baseman Steve Sax became unable to make routine